pdxparrot/ssj2019/SETUP.md

     * Namespace: pdxpartyparrot.{project}.Input
   * Add Action Maps as necessary
 * Have the project PlayerDriver implement the action interface
-* The PlayerDriver should instantiate and Enable/Disable() a copy of the actions object
-  * It should also set the actions callback handler to itself
+* The PlayerDriver should set the actions callback handler to itself

 ### Player Prefab